-To Whom It May Concern:
+To Whom It Max Concern 10 1110111 IL IVIU)

 I am aware that the Privacy Act of 1974 prohibits release of personal information without my approval.
-I do hereby authorize the Military Housing Office to release the information contained in this family housing application to the Marine Corps Public-Private Venture Partner, Atlantic Marine Corps Communities at Tri-Command, for purposes of placement on the family housing waiting list and placement in a public-private venture home.
-I also authorize release of information from AMCC at Tri-Command to the MHO.
+I do hereby authorize the Military Housing Office to release the information contained in this family housing application to the Public-Private Venture Partner, HUNT Military Communities at Tri-Command, for purposes of placement on the family housing waiting list and placement in a public-private venture home.
+I also authorize release of information from HUNT at Tri-Command to the MHO.

-I understand that if I am not Active Duty, it is necessary to conduct a Landlord, Credit and Criminal Background check as part of my qualification for housing; therefore I authorize Atlantic Marine Corps Communities at Tri-Command permission to conduct the additional screening.
-I also authorize release of my dependents names to the Provost Marshall Office for the purpose of providing my dependents access to the Pine Grove and Laurel Bay housing areas.
+I understand that if I am not Active Duty, it is necessary to conduct a Landlord, Credit and Criminal Background check as part of my qualification for housing.
+I also authorize release of my dependents names to the Provost Marshall Office for the purpose of providing my dependents access to the Naval Hospital or Laurel Bay housing areas.

-Signature

-Name (please print)
+Signature Name (please print) Date:

-Date: